-I recently completed Project 8T4 painting #5!
-Another abstract piece of heavily applied watercolor, gouache, indian ink and homemade gesso.
+I recently completed another experimental abstract piece, consisting of heavily applied watercolor, gouache, indian ink and homemade gesso.
 I lost count of exactly how many layers I applied to this artwork, but it was at least 12.

 Staring with several coats of gesso as a primer, I painted this artwork directly onto the backing board of the frame as an experiment.
 I was pleasantly surprised by how well it held up to the many layers of mixed media and heavy washes.
 Despite being completely saturated multiple times there was no noticeable warping.
 Additionally, framing the finished piece was super easy!

 Once completed, I gave my abstract painting a light coat of archival spray and buffed it to a satin finish with wax.
 However, when it came to naming the piece I was completely out of ideas, so I popped it online for public consideration.